| 2006 |

 | 2007 |

-CGI-58 knockdown causes abnormal lipid droplet accumulation in 3T3-L1 preadipocytes and Hepa1 hepatoma cells, and reduces both basal and PKA-stimulated lipolysis.
-CGI-58 itself has no intrinsic lipase/esterase activity but enhances ATGL activity.
-Upon lipolytic stimulation, CGI-58 disperses from lipid droplets to cytosol, and this depends on perilipin phosphorylation which reduces CGI-58 binding. |
+CGI-58 knockdown in 3T3-L1 preadipocytes and Hepa1 hepatoma cells causes abnormal LD accumulation and reduces basal and PKA-stimulated lipolysis.
+In vitro, CGI-58 itself lacks lipase/esterase activity but enhances ATGL activity.
+Upon lipolytic stimulation, CGI-58 disperses from LDs to the cytosol, dependent on perilipin phosphorylation (phosphorylated perilipin loses CGI-58 binding). |

 Journal of lipid research |